axibase/atsd/rule-engine/control-flow.md

 @end{}
 ```

 The result is the original text plus inserted blocks of text for each item in the collection.
-Non-printable characters (whitespace, tabs, line breaks) inside the `@foreach` block are printed `as is`.
+Response includes non-printable characters such as whitespace, tabs, line breaks inside the `@foreach` block as is.

 The following example prints an entity link for each entity in the `servers` collection.